 - Preheat the oven to 175°C or 345°F

-- Peel the potatoes and slice them by hand or with a mandoline to a thickness of 4 mm.
+- Peel the potatoes and slice them by hand or with a mandoline to a thickness of 4 mm or ⅛".
 Make sure all the slices have the same thickness.
 Add the salt and pepper to the potato slices.

 - Fry the bacon pieces in a large skillet on high heat without adding oil or butter for 5 minutes.
-The bacon will release some of its fat to continue frying.
+The bacon will release some of its own fat to continue frying in.

 - Add the sliced onion and minced garlic to the bacon bits and continue browning the onions on medium heat for 3 minutes.

 - Put the oven dish in the preheated oven and let the potatoes cook or steam in the white wine for 30 minutes.
-If after 30 minutes the potatoes are still not soft enough, leave it for another 10 minutes in the oven.
+If after 30 minutes the potatoes still aren't soft enough, leave them for another 10 minutes in the oven.

 - Slice the Reblochon cheese in half lengthwise, so you end up with 2 thinner full size discs.

-- Place the cheese discs on top of the potato mixture, make sure most of it is covered.
-Place the crust of the cheese facedown.
+- Place the cheese discs, crust down, on top of the potato mixture, make sure most of it is covered.

-- Increase the heat of the oven to 200°C or 395°F and put it on grill setting.
-Put it back in the oven for 10 minutes.
-The cheese needs to melt into the potato mixture and the top browned .
+- Increase the heat of the oven to 200°C or 395°F, on grill setting.
+Put the dish back in the oven for 10 minutes.
+The cheese needs to brown, but only partly melt into the potato mixture, so don't overdo it.

-- I use waxy potatoes to make tartiflette, so the potato mixture stays firm enough when serving the tartiflette.
+- Potatoes: I use waxy potatoes to make this tartiflette recipe.
+This is so the potato mixture stays firm enough and doesn’t break apart when serving the tartiflette.

-- Make sure to use dry white wine.
-I use quite a bit of white wine and let it evaporate a bit while cooking the potatoes on the stove and before placing them in the oven.
-I like the flavour of the wine, mixed with the melted cheese.
+- White wine: Make sure to use dry white wine.
+I use quite a lot, but I let it mostly evaporate while cooking the potatoes on the stove, before placing them in the oven.
+I like the residual flavor of the wine, mixed with the melted cheese.

-- Add enough salt and pepper.
+- Seasoning: Add enough salt and pepper up front.
 It’s difficult to add seasoning to the dish afterwards.